-- 1) Projects must be within the NPCA watershed (see Figure 1). - 2) Projects must demonstrate improvement to local water quality, habitat and/or forest cover. - 3) Projects that will result in the most significant benefits to water quality and habitat are prioritized for funding.
-Project approval will be based on a detailed evaluation with selection by members of an established technical advisory committee. - 4) Landowners must contribute financially to the project. - 5) Applicants must complete a Restoration Program application and sign a Project Agreement form before the project commences. - 6) The NPCA must review and approve all projects before project commencement. - 7) Projects are to take place within the calendar year. - 8) Landowners may have up to two active projects in any one year. - 9) Projects that are ordered or are for compensation are not eligible for funding. - 10) Project plant material (trees, shrubs, wildflowers) shall be native to Southern Ontario; non-native or invasive species are not eligible for funding.
+1) Projects must be within the NPCA watershed (see Figure 1).

+- 2) Projects must demonstrate improvement to local water quality, habitat and/or forest cover. - Projects that will result in the most significant benefits to water quality and habitat are prioritized for funding.
+Project approval will be based on a detailed evaluation with selection by members of an established technical advisory committee. - 4) Landowners must contribute financially to the project. - 5) Applicants must complete a Restoration Program application and sign a Landowner Agreement before the project commences. - 6) Eligible applicants will be required to enter into an conservation agreement with partner agencies to receive an NPCA Restoration Grant. - 7) The NPCA must review and approve all projects before project commencement. - 8) Projects are to take place within the calendar year. - 9) Landowners may have up to two active projects in any one year. - 10) Projects that are ordered or are for compensation are not eligible for funding. - 11) Project plant material (trees, shrubs, wildflowers) shall be native to Southern Ontario; nonnative or invasive species are not eligible for funding. - 12) Projects funded through the NPCA Restoration Grant Program will be subject to an administration fee.